lpinzari/sql-psql-udy/02_joins_sql/05_where_join.md

 |Dr. Wright         |           213 |           560 |       450|
 |Dr. Wright         |           213 |           784 |       480|

-For example, the number of courses not taught by `Dr. Wright` are 7.
-Note that 7 is also the number of rows in the **sections** table.
+For example, the number of courses not taught by `Dr. Wright` are 6.
+Note that 6 is also the number of rows in the **sections** table.
 This means that `Dr. Wright` does not teach courses listed in the sections table.
 This result has an important implication as we'll show soon.

 This example shows the simplicity and power of the Relational model and the importance in the keys definition of a database.
 The `primary` and `foreign keys` are sometimes called **join columns** for the way tables' rows are **joined** in the results.
 The information stored in these join columns gives us a very powerful tool for accessing the stored data.

 The reason the `primary` and `foreign` keys are called **join columns** is obvious if you imagined a database with a single table containing the information of all tables.
-For instance, in the last example the **teachers** and **sections** table could be joined in a single table, **teachers_sections**, as follows:
+For instance, in the last example the **teachers** and **sections** tables could be joined in a single table, **teachers_sections**, as follows:

 |    teacher_name    |   phone    |  salary |teacher_id |course_id | section_id | num_students|